Chair - Behavioral Health

 Oversight and responsibility for care delivery within HFMG Behavioral Medicine.

-- Quality and Safety Outcomes: collaborates with leaders across the system including Chief Medical Officers (CMO) and Chief Quality Officer (CQO) to standardize, align, and improve quality and safety metrics.
+Qualify and Safety Outcomes: Collaborates with leaders across the system including Chief Medical Officers (CMO) and Chief Quality Officer (CQO) to standardize, align, and improve quality and safety metrics.

-- Certification as a Diplomate of the American Board of Behavioral Medicine.
+- Certification through the American Board of Psychiatry and neurology (ABPN)

 - Strong clinical experience as a Behavioral Medicine physician.